-STAAR 2019 INSTRUCTORS
+MEET THE STAAR 2023 INSTRUCTORS

 Ria Acciani, MPT, CCRP

 Co-Owner - Advanced Canine Rehabilitation Center, Warren, New Jersey, US

-Ria Acciani received her Masters in Physical Therapy degree from The University of St. Augustine, Florida, and trained directly with Stanley V. Paris, PT, PhD, FAPTA.
-Ria has over 20 years of experience in human Physical Therapy, and has specialized in Canine Rehabilitation for more than 17 years.
-She received her CCRP from the University of TN and was the first Physical Therapist (PT) in New Jersey to practice on dogs (2000).
+Ria Acciani received her Masters in Physical Therapy degree from U. of St. Augustine, Florida, and trained directly with Stanley V. Paris, PT, PhD, FAPTA.
+She has over 25 years of experience in human Physical Therapy, and has specialized in Canine Rehabilitation for more than 20 years.
+She received her CCRP from UTN and was the first Physical Therapist (PT) in New Jersey to practice on dogs (2000).

-Ria and her husband, David (also a licensed PT, CCRP), own and operate the Advanced Canine Rehabilitation Center, a practice in Warren, New Jersey, that focuses on orthopedic and sports rehabilitation of performance and sporting dogs.

-Ria travels extensively to regional, national, and international dog competitions, and works with top-level competitors.
+Ria owns and operates the Advanced Canine Rehabilitation Center, a practice that focuses on orthopedic and sports rehabilitation of performance and sporting dogs.
+She travels extensively to national and international dog competitions, and works with top-level competitors.
 She is the Official Therapist for the AKC US World Team, IFCS US Agility Team, WAO US Agility Team, and has travelled with these teams since 2010.
-Additionally, she provides instructional seminars on a variety of topics for dog handlers and educates them on how to prevent injury and enhance performance within their sport.
+Ria conducts instructional seminars on a variety of topics for dog handlers and educates them on how to prevent injury and enhance performance within their sport.
 Ria worked closely with Dr. Sherman Canapp and VOSM to establish the rehabilitation protocol for various shoulder and elbow conditions.
 She has published articles in Veterinary Surgery and Clean Run, and has presented at STAAR (since 2010), IAVRPT, ARSIG/APTA, and SCIVAC.
 She is a Board Member for ARSIG/APTA and a Member of AARV.

-Laurie Edge-Hughes, BScPT, MAnimSt (Animal Physio), CAFCI, CCRT
+Laurie Edge-Hughes, PT, MAn St, CAFCI, CCRT

 Calgary, Alberta, Canada